poems about mothers

 Poems of Sickness and Hope

-Prayer, of course, has religious connotations, but the word is big-tent and willing to accommodate any plea to any higher force.
+Prayer.
+It has religious connotations, of course, but the word is big-tent and willing to accommodate any plea to any higher force.
 Prayer can simply be a wish in hope’s clothing.
-Why not?

 In the poem “Prayer,” Keetje Kuipers uses the second-person point of view with the pronoun “you.”
 Some readers object to this because “you” can mean an actual someone else and “you” can also mean a narrator addressing herself.